abhilashjp/lookupapp/docs/how-to-verify/vat-eu.md

   - EU
 ---

-## How to verify VAT number in EU online ?
+## Verify VAT number in EU using VIES.

 VAT valdiation for the whole of EU is made available under a single roof by the European Union via a tool called VAT VIES.